Debate between the hoe and the plough

 The Debate between the hoe and the plough (CSL 5.3.1) is a work of Sumerian literature and one of the six extant works belonging to this literature's genre of disputations poem.
 It was written on clay tablets and dates to the Third Dynasty of Ur (ca. mid-3rd millennium BC) and runs 196 lines in length.
 The text was reconstructed by M. Civil in the 1960s.
-The two protagonists, as in other disputation poems, are two inarticulate things: in this case, two pieces of agricultural equipment, the hoe and the plough.
+The two protagonists, as in other disputation poems, are two inanimate things: in this case, two pieces of agricultural equipment, the hoe and the plough.
 The debate is about which is the better tool.

 The Hoe and Plough is (along with Sheep and Grain) the best attested of the disputation poems given its attestation from ~60 manuscripts, likely due to its integral place as part of the ancient Sumerian scribal curriculum especially at the city of Nippur where the overwhelming majority of the manuscripts are provenanced.
 An up-to-date list of the manuscripts of the text is provided by Attinger 2015.